perlDreamer/WebService-Shippo/README.md

 Before installing the distribution, you should be in possession of a set of Shippo API Authentication Tokens.
-You can get these by registering for an account; go to https://goshippo.com/register.
+You can get these by registering for an account&mdash;go to https://goshippo.com/register.
 Once you have your tokens, simply define the `SHIPPO_TOKEN` environment variable using the **Private Auth Token** as the value.